Snowstorm in Tokyo disrupts road, rail and air transport

 Chief Cabinet Secretary Yoshihide Suga told a news conference.
 “We call on all citizens to keep informed about the latest conditions and beware of transport delays.”

-Reporting by Kaori Kaneko and Elaine Lies; Editing by Simon Cameron-Moore
+Reporting by Kaori Kaneko, Elaine Lies and Tetsushi Kajimoto; Editing by Simon Cameron-Moore and Clarence Fernandez